-2.2 Cineworld's annual report shows that in 2012 it achieved box office revenue of £253 million out of total revenue of £359 million.
+- 2.2 Cineworld's annual report shows that in 2012 it achieved box office revenue of £253 million out of total revenue of £359 million.
 Retail income represented £82.8 million and its largest other source of income was Digital Cinema Media Limited (DCM), a joint venture with Odeon & UCI Cinemas Holdings Ltd (Odeon) that sells advertising time on cinema screens to other cinema exhibitors, principally in the UK.
 In 2012, Cineworld generated earnings before interest, tax and depreciation and amortization (EBITDA) of £27.7 million.
-Detailed financials are provided in Appendix B.
+Detailed financials are provided in Appendix B. - 2.3 Cineworld has been listed on the London Stock Exchange since May 2007.